eehlers/ORE-SWIG/readme.python_wheel.windows.txt

 1.2 Prerequisites

+- python - This HOWTO will require you to have the following tools up to date:

+#sudo apt install python3.10-venv
+#sudo apt install python3-pip
+pip install build

 - boost and swig: You need to either install the binaries, or install the source code and build yourself